Shahnawaz Mohammed | October 7th, 2021

 Why is My Unsubscribe Rate so High?

-If your unsubscribe rate is above 1% (or in double digits.. ouch!) it can be because of the following factors:
+If your unsubscribe rate is above 1% (or in double digits—ouch!) it can be because of the following factors:

 Mismatch in expectations

 People's expectations from the emails are different from what you are delivering.
-This can happen if your messaging on signup form is not coherent with the content you are delivering.
-For example, if you promised your audience marketing content but then your content is more suited for sales than marketing, then people would unsubscribe.
+This can happen if your messaging on the signup form is not coherent with the content you are delivering.
+For example, if you promised your audience marketing content but then your content is more suited for sales than marketing, people would unsubscribe.

 Formatting of content